bioidiap/bob.pad.face/doc/installation.rst

 After downloading the databases, annotate the base directories in which they are installed.
-Then, follow the instructions in :ref:`bob.pad.base.installation` to let this framework know where databases are located on your system.
+Then, follow the instructions in :ref:`bob.pad.base.setup` to let this framework know where databases are located on your system.